smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

   .
     <param name="multiPickConfirmationButtonText" type="String" maxlength="500" mandatory="false">
       <description>
-        If this parameter is set, then this is a Multipick performInteraction.
+        If this parameter is set, then this is a multipick performInteraction.
 This text will be the button that a person uses to finish choosing items.
       </description>
     </param>
   </function>